The Matrix Awakens

-The Matrix Awakens is a 2021 open world video game and technology demonstration developed by Epic Games using Unreal Engine 5 in partnership with Warner Bros.
+The Matrix Awakens is a 2021 action-adventure game and technology demonstration developed by Epic Games using Unreal Engine 5 in partnership with Warner Bros.
 Pictures, The Coalition, Wētā FX, Evil Eye Pictures, SideFX, and others for PlayStation 5 and Xbox Series X and Series S, serving as a marketing tie-in for the 2021 film The Matrix Resurrections.

 Released during the 2021 Game Awards on December 9, 2021, it features Trinity (Carrie-Anne Moss) and Neo (Keanu Reeves), along with photorealistic 3D-scanned models of both Moss and Reeves from the present time, portrayed by themselves, in cinematic and QTE shooter scenes where the player can take control of IO, a character which Epic introduced with Unreal's MetaHuman creator tool.

 While the demo did not get a PC release, Epic released the city environment in the demo as a sample project titled "City Sample" in their Unreal Engine 5 workshop.
 This was immediately used by fans to generate a Windows executable package in which the city can be navigated, offering the ability to control several parameters of the game engine.
-The assets were also reused later in several fanmade demos featuring characters such as Spider-Man and Batman.
+The game also features NPCs with AI that can generate conversations when players use the audio.
+The assets were also reused later in several fan-made demos featuring characters such as Spider-Man, Superman, and Batman.
+The game was later delisted on July 9, 2022.